Stock Market Terms: Key Takeaways

 They say the best way to learn a new language is through total immersion.
 That means that if you want to learn German, you should go live in Germany and speak German every day.

 Applying that idea to stock market slang, I’d say the quickest way to learn is by reading everything you can and following people who speak market on social media.
 Check out my live Instagram sessions.
 Just be careful who you follow.

 When you find a term you don’t understand, come back to this post or search for the definition.
 In no time, you’ll be up to speed.

 Do I Need to Know These 40 Stock Market Terms to Start Trading Stocks?

 It’s pretty simple to trade a stock.
 So in reality, you don’t need to know all of the above terms, but you should still make an effort to learn them…

 That’s because successful trading is a marathon, not a sprint.
 Sure, you could trade a stock right now, and maybe make a profit.
 But you should focus on building your knowledge base and your trading skills.

 By learning stock market terms, you’ll have the basic building blocks to help you climb the ladder of success step by step, tackling new trading concepts and techniques along the way.

-Learning about the stock market is pretty simple if you follow the right steps and learn the fundamentals first.
+Learning about the stock market is easier when you learn the fundamentals first.